-For most Siheyuans, the courtyards lie on the site in a row, and consequently, the sum of edges of all courtyards of a Siheyuan are the edges of the actual site and the boundaries of each two adjacent courtyards.
+For most Siheyuan housings, the courtyards lie on the site in a row, and consequently, the sum of edges of all courtyards of a Siheyuan are the edges of the actual site and the boundaries of each two adjacent courtyards.
 In most cases, a boundary of two adjacent courtyards is a segment, whose orientation is perpendicular to the site orientation.

-Two constraints shape the division of a site: the size and the ratio between width and depth of each courtyard.
-The site size was constrained by the planning of the urban street grid system of Beijing, which consequently fixed the available courtyard number of a Siheyuan.
-The usual number of courtyards is between one and five.
+Two constraints shape the division of a site: the site size, and the ratio between width and depth of each courtyard.
+The site size was constrained by the urban grid system of Beijing, which consequently fixed the number of courtyards in Siheyuan, most commonly between one and five.
 According to Ni's (2009) statistic measuring survey data on historical Siheyuan examples, we inferred the relationship between the site area of a Siheyuan and its number of courtyards (Table 1).